Practical Nursing Admission Requirements

 Acceptance Criteria

-The applicant’s files must be complete and submitted to the Office of Admissions & Records and the Office of Healthcare Education to be considered for acceptance into the program.
-The student is responsible for assuring all information and data is correct and received by both offices before the application deadline.
+The applicant’s files must be complete and submitted to the Office of Admissions & Records to be considered for acceptance into the program.
+The student is responsible for assuring all information and data is correct and received before the application deadline.

 Students admitted into any nursing course must adhere to the policies in the current East Central Community College Catalog and the Nursing Student Handbook.
 This includes, but is not limited to, the following: